CleverComponents/Clever-Internet-Suite-Tutorials/vcl/DataUrlEmbedding/README.md

-# Data URL Embadding
+# Data URL Embedding

 <img align="left" src="Image\ImageURL-Social.jpg"/>

-The Data URL Embadding project represents a code example for the [Data URL Embadding](https://www.clevercomponents.com/portal/kb/a162/data-url-embadding.aspx) tutorial.
+The Data URL Embedding project represents a code example for the [Data URL Embedding](https://www.clevercomponents.com/portal/kb/a162/data-url-embedding.aspx) tutorial.

 This example shows how to encode and decode data:URL images, which are embedded in HTML.